State Attorney's Office of the Republic of Croatia: Attorney General and deputies

-Attorney General is managing and representing State's Attorney Office.
-According to The Act on the State's Attorney Office, any Croatian citizen meeting the general and special requirements for the appointment of a deputy in the State's Attorney Office may be appointed as Attorney General.
+Attorney General is managing and representing State Attorney's Office.
+According to The Act on the State Attorney's Office, any Croatian citizen meeting the general and special requirements for the appointment of a deputy in the State Attorney's Office may be appointed as Attorney General.
 Attorney General is appointed for a four-year term by the Croatian Parliament upon the motion of the Croatian Government and following a prior opinion of the Parliament's Justice Committee.
 He may be reappointed to the same office numerous times, but if that doesn't happen he has a right to either leave the Office or to continue to work as a deputy attorney.
-County and Municipal State's Attorneys are appointed for a four-year term by the National State's Attorney Council consisting of seven deputy state's attorneys (elected among and by them from the Office of Attorney General, from county and municipal offices), two university professors of law (chosen by the Croatian universities) and two MPs (one of whom must be from the opposition parties); with a prior opinion issued by the Minister of Justice and the Collegiate Body of the State's Attorney Office.
-County State's Attorneys are appointed from among the state's attorneys and deputies in the county state's attorney offices or a higher state's attorney office with five years of working experience in the Office.
+County and Municipal State Attorneys are appointed for a four-year term by the National State Attorney Council consisting of seven deputy state attorneys (elected among and by them from the Office of Attorney General, from county and municipal offices), two university professors of law (chosen by the Croatian universities) and two MPs (one of whom must be from the opposition parties); with a prior opinion issued by the Minister of Justice and DORH.
+County State Attorneys are appointed from among the state attorneys and deputies in the county state attorney's offices or a higher state attorney's office with five years of working experience in the Office.

-Deputy state's attorneys (in the Office of the Attorney General, in the county and municipal state's attorney offices) are appointed by the National State's Attorney Council.
-The National State's Attorney Council decides also on disciplinary proceedings concerning state's attorney and deputy state's attorneys (except the Attorney General).
+Deputy state attorneys (in the Office of the Attorney General, in the county and municipal state attorney's offices) are appointed by the National State Attorney Council, which also conducts disciplinary proceedings concerning state attorneys and their deputies (except the Attorney General).